Perspective | Biden is still blocking people like me, with visas, from entering the U.S.

 Biden has been president for less than a month, of course.
 He’s leading a country confronting an array of problems, and immigration is only one pressing issue among many.
 But he could rescue our hopes with the stroke of a pen by issuing an order countermanding Trump’s original proclamation.
 Biden could restore normal immigration rules, even while pandemic-related travel precautions remain in place.

 As the American Immigration Lawyers Association, Justice Action Center and Innovation Law Lab outlined last year, Trump’s suspension is “unprecedented in scope,” affecting an estimated 525,000 people.
 These include workers, innovators, entrepreneurs and consumers whose lives and plans have been thrown into uncertainty and confusion, many who have jobs or families waiting for them in the United States.
-According to these organizations, some estimate that the suspension will mean that as many as 20,000 employers won’t be able bring needed employees to the U.S. — many of them in health care, with life-saving skills to fight the pandemic.
+According to these organizations, some estimate that the suspension will mean that as many as 20,000 employers won’t be able bring needed employees to the United States — many of them in health care, with lifesaving skills to fight the pandemic.

-Then there are those of us holding of so-called diversity visas, distributed by lottery to people from underrepresented countries.
+Then there are those of us holding so-called diversity visas, distributed by lottery to people from underrepresented countries.
 It’s an ingenious American initiative to strengthen and enrich itself through broader inclusion.
 For instance, according to the American Immigration Council, in 2015 over 40 percent of diversity visas were granted to people, like me, immigrating from African nations.

 Congress created the visa lottery as part of the Immigration Act of 1990, reflecting its judgment, in keeping with America’s status as a nation of immigrants.
 And as Carly Goodman wrote in 2017 for The Washington Post, the lottery has become “a vital source of goodwill toward the United States” in countries around the world.
 But Trump’s suspension rejected the judgment of Congress and his last extension attempted to tie the hands of his successor.
-Karen Tumlin, founder and director of the Justice Action Center said Trump’s suspension takes “a wrecking ball to our nation’s legal immigration system.”
+Karen Tumlin, founder and director of the Justice Action Center, said Trump’s suspension takes “a wrecking ball to our nation’s legal immigration system.”
 Like his border wall, “Muslim ban” and hateful remarks about immigrants from “shithole countries,” Trump’s orders last year reflected his administration’s obsessive effort to turn a nation of immigrants into a colder, crueler, less inclusive place.

 I’m grateful to America.
 It remains a place of promise and hope.
-Although my husband and I have built decent lives for ourselves in Côte d’Ivoire — I am a chemist by training and he runs his own businesses — we’ve been unable to put our professional credentials to the best use here.
+Although my husband and I have built decent lives for ourselves in Ivory Coast — I am a chemist by training and he runs his own businesses — we’ve been unable to put our professional credentials to the best use here.
 We’ll be able to contribute so much more as U.S. residents.
 We also want greater educational and economic opportunities in America for our young daughters.
 And we’ve been lucky, so far.
 After first applying in 2018, we won the golden ticket in 2019: a diversity lottery visa that was approved in 2020.
 Congress allocates only around 50,000 of them in an ordinary year, and many more apply across the globe.

 The State Department had issued only about 12,000 diversity visas in 2020 before Trump suspended the program in April.
 I was among an additional several thousand lottery winners who received visas after a federal court ordered the State Department to resume issuing them in September.